-- Done.
-Wait for a few minutes; you should see your deleted or lost contacts back to your iPhone.
+- Wait for a few minutes; you should see your deleted or lost contacts back to your iPhone.

-3. Recover deleted Contacts via iTunes backup
+Method 3: Recover Deleted iPhone Contacts via iTunes Backup

-If you regularly use iTunes (on your PC or Mac) to sync iPhone data, you may have backed up your device in iTunes before you deleted or missed some Contacts, then you're in luck.
-Because the previous iTunes backup may include your contacts.
+If you use iTunes (on your PC or Mac) to sync up iPhone data, you may have backed up your device in iTunes before your contacts get deleted or missing.
+Your previous iTunes backups may include your contacts.

-4. Use iPhone Data Recovery Software
+Method 4: Use iPhone Contacts Recovery Software